lubianat/omero-ontop-to-rdf-comparisons/README.md

 _"Modern browsers incorporate XML parsers, and are able to display the information contained in XML with the use of a style sheet (...).
 The use of XML also allows us to take advantage of its growing popularity in various unrelated fields - including a great deal of software written for XML, including databases, editing tools, and parsing libraries.
 Finally, and perhaps most important, XML is a plain-text format.
 As a last resort, it can be opened in any text editor and the information it contains can simply be read by a person.
 This inherent openness is one of its most desirable features for representing scientific data."_

-As a personal note, while XML may not be everyone's favourite format in 2025, it was perhaps the most user-friendly format back in the days.

 The OME Data Model has evolved since 2005 and the latest version can be seen at https://docs.openmicroscopy.org/ome-model/latest/.
 As of September 2025, that is OME Data Model and File Formats 6.3.
 An overview of the data model can be seen at https://ome-model.readthedocs.io/en/stable/developers/model-overview.html.